|Nutrition Facts (per serving)|

 Marinate the chicken in a sealed container in the refrigerator for 30 minutes.

 Quickly remove the chicken cubes from the wok as soon as they turn white and drain in a colander or on paper towels.

 Serve and enjoy.

 - You can marinate/velvet the meat or chicken a day before you want to cook it.
-After preparing the egg white mixture and coating the chicken cubes, store the chicken in a sealed container in a refrigerator until ready to use.
-Otherwise, you can also store the velveted chicken or meat in the freezer bags and store them in the freezer, but only if the chicken you are using is fresh and wasn't frozen before.
+After preparing the egg white mixture and coating the chicken cubes, store the chicken in a sealed container in the refrigerator until ready to use.
+Otherwise, you can also store the velveted chicken or meat in freezer bags and store them in the freezer, but only if the chicken you are using is fresh and wasn't frozen before.
 Thaw the chicken in the fridge before you want to cook it.
 This way can help you plan ahead and get organized with your weekly dinner.